pulp-platform/snitch_cluster/docs/tutorial/build_system.md

 In principle, both scripts use a specified configuration file like the `snax-alu.hjson` and load those configurations in a templated file `*.tpl`.
 Once loaded, it generates the target files like System Verilog designs or Chisel parameters.

+## Accelerator Wrapper Script

-For example, the **accelerator wrapper** script uses any of the configuration files under the `./target/snitch_cluster/cfg/.` directory.
+The **accelerator wrapper** script uses any of the configuration files under the `./target/snitch_cluster/cfg/.` directory.
 Then load them in wrapper templates found in `./hw/templates/.` directory.

 Inside the template directory we have:
 - `snax_csrman_wrapper.sv.tpl` - is for the CSR manager wrapper.
 This is (2) from the figure above.